Europe's capitals are full of famous tourist attractions - but that doesn't mean you should visit them. Here's where to go instead.

 If it’s leaning you’re after, you’ll find a more tilted tower in Pisa itself - the nearby Chiesa di San Michele degli Scalzi.
 In fact, there are leaning towers all over Italy, from tiny villages to big cities.
 But the beautiful city of Bologna, two hours from Pisa, has not one, but two leaning towers, and they’re older than the one in Pisa, too.

 They’re located right next to each other, and one of them, the Torre degli Asinelli, is the tallest leaning tower in the world at 97.2 metres.
-It only costs around €5 to enter, and you’ll rarely find any queues to climb the 498 steps to the top, where you’ll see the terracotta roofs and spires of Bologna, and the lush Appenine Mountains right at the city’s edge.
+It only costs about €5 to enter, and you’ll rarely find any queues to climb the 498 steps to the top, where you’ll see the terracotta roofs and spires of Bologna, and the lush Appenine Mountains right at the city’s edge.

 SKIP: Red Light District, Amsterdam